 If you're a recent graduate, a professional journalist looking to up your game or a data/information studies major wondering how to apply your degree, then this is the program for you.

-The Philip Merrill College of Journalism offers two Master’s Degree Programs and several specialized tracks of study.
+The Philip Merrill College of Journalism offers three Master’s Degree Programs and several specialized tracks of study.

 The Master of Arts in Journalism is a research-oriented, thesis program of 30 credits.
 The program is intended for experienced journalists, academics and others who are looking for a more scholarly master’s program.
 Students in the M.A. program must successfully complete a thesis under the supervision of a graduate advisor.
 Students must complete a theory class, a methods class, and 6 credits of master’s thesis research.

 The Master of Journalism degree is a nonthesis program that requires up to 36 credits.
 This program is intended for students, whether experienced or not, who want to work as professional journalists after graduation.
 M.J. students’ degree program culminates in a review of their journalism portfolio by a panel of faculty and professionals.
 There is no thesis requirement for M.J. students.
 Broadcast or multiplatform students may further specialize in investigative, computational/data or sports focuses and may also steer their degree into other types of journalism through course selection.
 In their last semester, M.J. students enroll in a six-credit capstone course in one of the Capital News Service (CNS) bureaus on campus, in Annapolis or Washington, D.C.

 The sports journalism focus at the Philip Merrill College of Journalism provides master’s students an opportunity to learn about sports coverage in the modern era while gaining hands-on experience.
 The college offers a number of sports-related courses, such as sports reporting, sports media and society, and protest in sports.
 In addition, The Shirley Povich Center for Sports Journalism offers a wide range of learning opportunities with panel discussions, student workshops and even a summer camp.
 There are additional opportunities to cover sports with Capital News Service, the Diamondback student news outlet, the student-run WMUC radio and the Maryland Athletic Department’s TerpsTV.
 Big Ten Network also provides opportunities for our students to learn by doing.